lobocv/simplerr/README.md

 - Register `func(err) *SimpleError` conversion functions to easily convert to `SimpleErrors` using `Convert()`.
 - Automatically translate `simplerr` (including custom codes) error codes to other standardized codes such as `HTTP/gRPC`.
 - Attach key-value pairs to errors to be used with structured loggers.
+- Attach custom attributes similar to the `context` package.
 - Capture stack traces at the point the error is raised.
 - Mark errors as `silent` so they can be skipped by logging middleware.
 - Mark errors as `benign` so they can be logged less severely by logging middleware.